 - 1. The Superintendent or designee shall develop a district mentoring plan as part of the school district's PDP pursuant to N.J.A.C.
 6A:9C-4.4.
 The district mentoring plan shall include logistics for its implementation and describe the school district's responsibilities pursuant to N.J.A.C.
 6A:9C-5. - a.
 The Superintendent shall submit the district mentoring plan to the Board of Education for review of its fiscal impact. - b.
-The Superintendent or designee shall share the district mentoring plan with each school improvement panel, which shall oversee the school-level implementation of the district mentoring plan and shall communicate the plan to all non-tenured teachers and their mentors. - c.
+The Superintendent or designee shall share the district mentoring plan with each school improvement panel, which shall oversee the school-level implementation of the district mentoring plan and shall communicate the plan to all non-tenured teachers and their mentors.

+TEACHING STAFF MEMBERS R 3126/page 15 of 16 Induction Program For Provisional Teachers District Mentoring Program c.
 The Superintendent or designee annually shall review the plan and revise it, as necessary, based on feedback from mentor logs, each school improvement panel, and data on teacher and student performance.